 - WIL STAFF RESOURCES ↗

 Thank you for your interest in the SFU Computing Science Co-operative Education Program.
-The program is open to both undergraduate (including transfer, post-baccalaureate, and second degree).
+Co-op allows you to gain real work industry experience during your degree.
+The program is open to all undergraduate students (including transfer, post-baccalaureate, and second degree).

-To complete the program and obtain a Co-op Certificate or Co-op Designation, undergraduate students must be willing and able to commit to a minimum 3 or 4 Co-op work terms prior to graduation, respectively.
-Co-op students alternate studies and work semesters before returning for at least one final semester of academic courses.
+To complete the program and obtain a Co-op Certificate, undergraduate students must be willing and able to commit to a minimum 3 Co-op work terms prior to graduation.
+Co-op students alternate studies and work terms before returning for at least one final term of academic courses.
 (PBD and Second Degree students should contact their coordinator after being admitted to confirm their specific requirements.)

 Work Permits (International Students)

 International students are required to obtain a valid Co-op work permit from Immigration, Refugees and Citizenship Canada (IRCC) before applying to SFU Co-op jobs.
 This is different from your off-campus work permit.
 We recommend applying for the Co-op work permit as early as possible as processing times can be lengthy.